 Day 6: West Coast to Niarbyl

 From Fleshwick Bay we will have a couple of significant climbs today but the dramatic coastal cliff scenery should make it worth every step.
-Cronk ny Arrey Laa with its prehistoric burial mound on top and Millennium Cross is the highest point on the Raad ny Foillan at 1,434 feet above sea level.
-We are heading for Niarbyl Bay with its pretty thatched cottage used in various film sets including Waking Ned and it has a welcome cafe.
-7 miles (11 km) with around 2,500 feet (750m) of ascent and descent.
+Cronk ny Arrey Laa with its prehistoric burial mound on top, and Millennium Cross is the highest point on the Raad ny Foillan at 1,434 feet above sea level.
+We are heading for Niarbyl Bay with its pretty thatched cottage used in various film sets, and it's welcoming café.
+7½ miles (11.5 km) with 2,500 feet (750m) of ascent and descent.

 Day 7: Tynwald to Peel